rizahassan/robinhood-ar/README.md

 # Robinhood AR
 A web application that shows stock information in AR.

+## Setup Google Vision API
+This application uses the Google Vision API to perform text detection.
+Please visit [Google Vision API doc](https://cloud.google.com/vision/docs/setup) to set up the API.
+Create a service account key and then export the key into the virtual environment.

 ## How to run
 After cloning the repository, go the RobinhoodAR directory, and run these commands on your Command Line terminal